• Skip to primary navigation

 Chestnuts - the French's Festive Favourite

 As you can tell from many recipes here, the family love the association of pumpkin and leeks - and above all, chestnuts!
-The French are MAD ABOUT CHESTNUTS, especially during the festive season.
-See more about chestnuts in all its forms on its chestnut market page.
+Just try them in this pumpkin soup and in a savoury pumpkin tart.
+The French are so mad about chestnuts during the festive season, I've created their own chestnut market page.

-Instead of chestnut flour this time, I'm adding vacuum-packed pre-cooked whole chestnuts (I keep a store of them like a squirrel, as there's no need to keep in the fridge).
+Instead of chestnut flour, I'm adding vacuum-packed pre-cooked whole chestnuts (I keep a store of them like a squirrel, as there's no need to keep in the fridge).
 If you can't find them, replace with mushrooms.

 To top it all off, toasted walnuts add that essential crunchy texture, clinging and adding some earthiness to the cheese.
 I have added smoked paprika but if you prefer the real non-vegetarian thing, then if you're a bacon lover, add some pre-fried smoked bacon slivers or lardons (bacon bits or cubes of poitrine fumé).